bitsoex/slate/source/index.html.md

 * 0312: Incorrect OID (non-existent or does not belong to user)
 * 0313: Selected currency not in (mxn, btc, eth)
 * 0314: Auto-trade not available for selected currencies
-* 0314: Invalid Bitcoin address
+* 0315: Invalid address
+* 0316: Invalid Ripple currency
 * 0317: Invalid SPEI number
 * 0318: Invalid SPEI numeric_ref
 * 0319: Invalid SPEI notes_ref